-Like Philip, we can believe in Jesus, either because He was a part of the Trinity, and had proven it, or because of the miracles He performed.
+Like Philip, we can believe in Jesus because He was a part of the Trinity, and had proven it, or because of the miracles, He performed.

 Verse 12: "Truly, truly, I say to you, whoever believes in me will also do the works that I do; and greater works than these will he do, because I am going to the Father."

 What a fantastic, yet challenging Scripture!
-After all, what miracle could we do that would be greater than raising Lazarus from the dead, or of paying for the sins of the world by dying on the cross?
+After all, what miracle could we do that would be more fabulous than raising Lazarus from the dead, or of paying for the sins of the world by dying on the cross?

-After Jesus returned to heaven He sent the Holy Spirit to indwell each and every Believer, through His born again Followers, He can now be in every part of the world.
+When Jesus returned to Heaven He sent the Holy Spirit to indwell every Believer, through His born-again Followers, He can now be in every part of the world.

-At Pentecost, three thousand souls gave their life to Christ, under the power of the Holy Spirit.
+At Pentecost, three thousand souls gave their lives to Christ, under the power of the Holy Spirit.

 Verse 13: " Whatever you ask in my name, this I will do, that the Father may be glorified in the Son."

 In the "Old Testament" the word, "name" often meant reputation or renown.
-When God acted on account of His Name, it was said that His actions were in defense of His honor.
+When God acted on account of His Name, His actions were in defense of His honor.
 (EX 5:23)

 Verse 14: "If you ask me anything in my name, I will do it."

-Jesus used the word, "Me" in this verse.
-This suggests that prayers might be offered directly to Jesus; and, to the Father, in Jesus' name.
+Jesus used the word, "Me" in this verse which suggests that prayers might be offered directly to Jesus; and, to the Father, in Jesus' name.